ChristinaStarr19/javascript30-drumkit-01/README.md

 ## Usage

-The Drum Kit was created using javascript language to include event listeners, classLists, variables, functions and more.
+The Drum Kit was created using Javascript programming language to include key events, playing audio, classLists, animations, variables, functions and more.

-It is built using vanilla Javascript by following a tutorial from the Javascript30 series .
+It is built using vanilla Javascript by following a tutorial from the Javascript30 series.

 ![Deployed site for portfolio](screenshot.png)